Rosetta Engine

 • test-driven

 Under this approach, regulatory reports are defined as data pipelines.
 Each pipeline consists of a set of regulatory rules defined as logical instructions (i.e. functions) applied to model objects.
 Rosetta Engine provides the pipeline's execution engine that produces the regulatory reports to be consumed by regulated entities and regulators.
-Those reports are shown in the Reports Feature that is accesible from the bottom banner.
+Those reports are shown in the Reports Feature that is accessible from the bottom banner.

 The next section describes how users can practically apply the 3 principles of DRR to build regulatory reports.